AkzhanBerdi/bad_dog/content/posts/fastest-way-to-upload-data-into-postgresql.md

 If you're dealing with bulk data uploads in PostgreSQL, switching from INSERT to COPY is like upgrading from a Honda Civic to a Ferrari (without the expensive maintenance).
 Just remember - with great power comes great responsibility.
 Make sure your data is clean before attempting the upload, as COPY is an all-or-nothing operation.

-The full implementation would be available in Miras repository if he agrees to.
-Stay in tune with us in Telegram or Linkedin!
+The full implementation and comparison available in Askin Tamanli [repository](https://github.com/askintamanli/Fastest-Methods-to-Bulk-Insert-Pandas-Dataframe-into-PostgreSQL)

 Yours,
 Bad Dog